2024 QSEHRA contribution limits

 Conclusion

-The QSEHRA is an excellent way to provide a health benefit to your employees as a small business.
-With it, your employees can choose the health coverage that fits their needs.
+The QSEHRA is an excellent way for a small business to provide health benefits to its employees.
+With it, employees can choose the health insurance plan that fits their needs.
+You can also reimburse employees for more than 200 types of medical expenses.

 Keeping a close eye on the adjusting QSEHRA allowance caps is important to ensure you're offering a compliant QSEHRA and helping your employees use their benefit to the fullest.